ABOUT DIGITAL WORKSHOP CENTER

-For directions on how to attend your online class, you can visit our online class instructions page.
-Contact our offices before your class start date with any questions about the online training format or requirements.
+For directions on how to attend your online class, you can visit our Online Class – Instructions and Support page.
+This includes instructions on testing your audio and answers to other commonly asked questions.
+Contact us before the first day of class with any questions about the online training format or requirements.

 The following information pertains to policies and procedures of the Digital Workshop Center (DWC) and is approved and regulated by the Colorado Department of Higher Education, Private Occupational School Board.
 DWC requests that every student read and abide by the following terms and conditions.